 That is it!
 Once your timer goes off, you’ve got yourself a plate of Earth Day cookies!
 Let them cool a little and then enjoy it.

 We’re convinced they taste better outdoors.
-It’s neat to see how each cookie looks unique dependent upon how much blue and green was put together for each.
-Here are a few questions I asked based upon the cookie outcome which helped the kids learn a bit more about the earth :
+It’s neat to see how each cookie looks unique depending upon how much blue and green was put together for each.
+Here are a few questions I asked based on the cookie outcome which helped the kids learn a bit more about the earth :